 Students taking Sociology classes will be able to:

-• Explaining and comparing the major theoretical orientations in sociology and applying them.
+- Explain and compare the major theoretical orientations in sociology and applying them.
 In order to assess, understand and determine ways to improve social patterns, through independent and/or collaborative problem-solving assignments and class debates.

 Overview for College Success